Low Light Photo Tips: Capturing the Beauty in Shadows

 Hi, I'm Neyssa

-This summer has been full of changes for our little Sawyer.
-She is becoming more and more of a “three-nager,” she is potty training, she has weaned from her paci, and she has basically stopped taking naps (yes, I am pretty sad about the loss of those glorious naps).
-These transitions have been so hard for both her and I. They are charged full of emotions and struggle.
 One extra difficult day, she fell asleep out of sheer exhaustion.
-As I went to wake her up I saw glimpses of my sweet, baby girl, and the “big” girl she is becoming.
-Instead of rushing to wake her, I paused a moment and realized I needed to remember this time.
-So I grabbed my camera and captured this moment.
+As I went to wake her up, I saw glimpses of my sweet, baby girl, and the “big” girl she is becoming.
+Instead of rushing to wake her, I paused for a moment and realized I needed to remember this time.
+So, I grabbed my camera and captured this moment.
 To me, this image speaks so loudly of our summer, and it is the mix of soft light and dark shadows that play into the emotion captured.

-How to Take Photos in Low Light | Photo Recipe
+Low Light Photo Tips | Photo Recipe